-Today, a third of India’s 1.2 billion people live in urban areas.
+Background: Today, a third of India’s 1.2 billion people live in urban areas.
 Together, they generate approximately 62 million tonnes of municipal solid waste (MSW) annually.
-This waste heap is expected to grow rapidly to 165 million tonnes per year by 2031.
-As a result, the already-massive annual GHG emissions from MSW are expected to double, from 19.17 million tonnes of CO2e in 2015 to 41.09 million tonnes by 2030.
+This amount is expected to reach 165 million tonnes per year by 2030.
+As a result, the already-massive annual greenhouse gas (GHG) emissions from MSW are expected to double totalling at 41 million tonnes CO2e by 2030.

-Until now, most MSW is disposed of at landfills or unmanaged dumpsites, causing greenhouse gas emissions and other environmental, social and economic problems.
-The very low treatment rate is due to the absence of waste segregation-at-source, deficient management capacities, a lack of data regarding waste stream composition and insufficient financing and enforcement of existing regulation and policies.
+Until now, most MSW is disposed of at landfills or unmanaged dumpsites, which not only causes greenhouse gas emissions and other environmental, social and economic problems, but also disturbs operations of existing composting facilities, Material Recovery Facilities (MRFs), biomethanation and refuse-derived fuel (RDF) plants.
+The barriers in the sector include an absent waste segregation-at-source, deficient management capacities, a lack of data regarding waste composition as well as insufficient financing and enforcement of existing regulations and policies.

-The NSP will be implemented in five model cities: Bengaluru, Coimbatore, Tiruchirappalli, Varanasi and Goa (state), and potentially two additional cities.
-It will create role model Source Segregation Systems in these cities, set up semi-mechanized material recovery facilities and upscale existing recycling facilities.
-Innovative organic waste treatment technology will be piloted in new plants, existing compost facilities will be improved and refuse-derived fuel (RDF) co-processing in cement plants will be supported.
+The project is implemented in five model cities: Bengaluru, Coimbatore, Tiruchirappalli, Varanasi and Goa (state), and potentially two additional cities creating model Source Segregation Systems for MSW, setting up semi-mechanized MRFs and upscaling existing recycling facilities.
+Organic waste treatment is planned to be addressed too either through constructing new plants or by updating the existing composting facilities.